brmson/yodaqa/doc/ML.md

 	-Dcz.brmlab.yodaqa.mltraining=1

-will make YodaQA generate detailed feature vector records for training of models.
+will make YodaQA generate detailed feature vector records for training of models in file ``training-passextract.tsv`` (in the current working directory, typically the project root).

-The rest is TODO now.
+The rest is TODO for now.